ropensci/roweb/tutorials/spocc_tutorial.md

 ### Data Sources

-`spocc` currently interfaces with five major biodiversity repositories.
-Many of these packages have been part of the rOpenSci su
+`spocc` currently interfaces with six major biodiversity repositories

 1. Global Biodiversity Information Facility (`rgbif`) [GBIF](http://www.gbif.org/) is a government funded open data repository with several partner organizations with the express goal of providing access to data on Earth's biodiversity.
 The data are made available by a network of member nodes, coordinating information from various participant organizations and government agencies.